priyanka0123456/News-Aggregator-React-App/README.md

 ### Features:
 1.**Article Search and Filtering**: Users can search for articles by entering keywords.
-Filtering options are available by date, category, and source.
+Filtering options are available by date, category, and source.<br>
 2.**Personalized News**: Feed Users can customize their news feed by selecting preferred sources, categories, and authors.<br>
 3.**Mobile-Responsive Design**: The website is optimized for both desktop and mobile devices.<br>
 4.**Data Sources**: The application uses the following data sources:<br>